unfoldedcircle/core-simulator/README.md

 - user: `admin`
 - password: `remote2`

-Either use Basic Authentication for each request (when doing single tests or using OpenAPI), or use the `/api/pub/login` endpoint for a session login with cookie.

-ℹ️ Note: user account management will be added in a future release.
+##### API key

+API keys can be generated with the `/api/auth/api_keys` endpoint and can be used for the REST and WebSocket APIs.

+Use `Bearer Token` authorization with an API key.

 #### WebSocket API

 The WebSocket API uses token based authentication sent in the header:

-- header: `auth-token`
+- header: `API-KEY`
-- admin token: `1-2-3`
+- admin key: `BtlCEne.OWU2YzBhZjMyNmI2NDQ5YWI3N2NmMGExYWU5ZTNlNDEuZmIzOTNkM2FhOGY2NDA1N2FjNzQzNDdlOWE1YTU0OTc`

-⚠️ WebSocket authentication will be reworked in a future version to simplify login flow with a REST session.
+Alternatively, the session cookie can be used from the REST login. ⚠️ This has not yet been verified with a browser!

 ## Configuration